Krisvong/GNCK-Chatify/README.md

 *  Realtime chat doesn't work on the deployed version.
 *  Being able to delete chats.
 *  Message cache being cleared without a refresh.
+*  Being able to edit a profile once it's created.
+*  Does not log user out when window is closed.
+*  Search Users field does not auto clear.